Our Vision and Mission

 Seas full of life - seas and coasts where nature flourishes and people thrive.

-To drive political, cultural and social change for healthy seas and coasts that support abundant marine wildlife, sustainable livelihoods and enjoyment for all.
+To lead political, cultural and social change for healthy seas and coasts that support abundant marine wildlife, sustainable livelihoods and enjoyment for all.

 What we stand for